 Fox in Funkoland

-From a person who despised the huge collections, I kind of became one myself.
+From a person who despised the huge collections, I kind of have one myself.
 I started collecting back in 2015 and then I was buying only ones I liked and looked nice.
-I was keeping it small, only one Pop to mark my love for the story or character.
+I was keeping it small, one Pop to mark my love for the story or character.
 It seems very smart of me thinking back.
 In December 2016 I had around 10 figures.
 Now I have more than 100 and I am trying not to extend it too much.
 I am a Deadpool collector.
 I also have full sets of Porgs, 10th Doctor and Twin Peaks.
 Apart from these, my Pops are very random, depending on what I enjoy.

 For more check my Instagram